-Throughout this process, vets are subject to random narcotic and alcohol testing as well as unannounced home visits.
-Judges are looking for vets to demonstrate an eagerness to improve.
-Participants who never miss court appearances, deliver clean drug tests and show humility are more likely to move into phase IV the fastest.
-The court staff at Riverside and Orange County preach “three simple rules”: 1.
-Be Honest, 2.
-Show up, 3.
-Try Hard.
+If you never miss court appearances, deliver clean drug tests and show humility, you are more likely to move into phase IV the fastest.
+The court staff at Riverside and Orange County preach “three simple rules”:

-- the veteran’s progress in formal education;
+- your progress in formal education;

-- the veteran’s development of career potential;
+- your development of career potential;

 - were charged with a misdemeanor;

 - have never been given diversion in the past; and